Modifying Support And Custody Orders To Align With Your Current Needs

 Find Out If Your Current Agreement Is Fair

-Our experienced lawyers begin the modification process by looking at your current situation and determining whether you are receiving the amount of child support required by the law.
+Our experienced lawyer begins the modification process by looking at your current situation and determining whether you are receiving the amount of child support required by the law.
 To do this we use Form 14, a Missouri-approved child support qualifications calculator.
 If your circumstances are significantly different than when the original agreement was put in place, you have a right to seek a modification to reflect the current realities of your life.

 Child support and custody agreements can be modified or enforced in a number of ways such as: